 The following picture shows what happens when developers work on the same branch at the same time.
-One new commit is created in Git (on green) and a new one in Plastic (orange):
+A new commit is created in Git (on green) and another in Plastic (orange):

-If the Plastic developer tries to push to Git, an error will show up since there are conflicting changes (the same that would happen on a similar scenario on a pure Plastic or pure Git setup).
+If the Plastic developer tries to push to Git, an error will show up since there are conflicting changes (which would happen on a similar scenario on a pure Plastic or pure Git setup).
 The steps to follow are:

-At the end of the interaction, both repositories will look the same, and will let developers work together at both sides.
+Both repositories will look the same at the end of the interaction and let developers work together on both sides.

-Note: Since Plastic SCM is a full DVCS (like Git) it can clone a Git repository and later push changes to it... entirely!
+Note: Since Plastic SCM is a full DVCS (like Git), it can clone a Git repository and later push changes to it... entirely!
 We do not restrict to a single branch.
-You can create branches on Plastic and push them to Git.
-You can create branches on Git and pull them to Plastic.
+You can create branches on Plastic and push them to Git and create branches on Git and pull them to Plastic.